Best Affordable Alternatives To The Metabones Speedbooster

 Many cheap focal reducers also do not offer an electronic connection between the lens and your camera.

-If you’re using a cine lens or manually controlled lens, this won’t cause any issues, but if your lens can only have the aperture and focus adjusted in-camera, then it is strongly suggested to spend the extra money and acquire an adapter that has an electronic connection.
+Still, if your lens can only have the aperture and focus adjusted in-camera, then it is strongly suggested to spend the extra money and acquire an adapter that has an electronic connection.

 The issues of electronic connection will be covered in more detail as we cover the specifications of our recommended focal reducers.

-Notes on Adapting Micro Four Thirds Lenses
+Notes on Adapting Micro Four-Thirds Lenses

 Adapting lenses to MFT lenses using a focal reducer is helpful due to the small size of the MFT sensor.

-The small size of an MFT-sensor doesn’t make it as good in low-light as APS-C or full-frame sensors.
-So having the ability to gain an extra stop of light is great.
+The small size of an MFT sensor doesn’t make it as good in low light as APS-C or full-frame sensors.
+So, having the ability to gain an extra stop of light is great.

 Focal reducers can be very helpful if you’re like me and like the look of wide-angle lenses but shoot with anything besides a full-frame sensor.